macosta2015/Election_Analysis/README.md

 ## Projection Overview
 ### Need to open the excel file.
 ### Need to iterate through the excel and read the data.
 ### Need variables that know where we are iterating and counting the votes.
-Please note that we have different candidates three different candidates.
+Please note that we have different candidates, three different candidates.

 ## Resources
 ### github, have all the code and data shared